 This year’s Sacramento International Horse Show from West Palms Event Management was a truly great event.
 There were perfect rounds, spectacular crashes, great feats of power, speed and courage…and adorable children on ponies (we all know the real winners there right?).
-This multi-day show featured some of the best hunter/jumper competition on the west coast (and certainly the best we get in Northern California) and it did not fail to draw fans.
+This multi-day show featured some of the best hunter/jumper competition on the west coast and it did not fail to draw fans.
 If Friday night’s Lasher’s Elk Grove Dodge Chrysler Jeep Ram Ride and Drive competition and 1.54m Grand Prix drew a crowd, Saturday’s Longines FEI World Cup Jumping Sacramento 1.6m competition drew a horde.
 They couldn’t have shoved more people in the arena if they tried and there wasn’t an empty seat in the house.
 The crowd was fabulous…hushed when rides started, appropriate gasps and groans at knocked rails, screams at some crashes and loud cheers for the winner.
-It was a fantastic experience for everyone, even for a laughing Richard Spooner after he crashed through the last fence in the jump off (we have no idea if Chivas Z though it was funny though).
+It was a fantastic experience for everyone, even for a laughing Richard Spooner after he crashed through the last fence in the jump off.
 The winner of the evening was Samuel Parot and his horse Atlantis (Chile).
 2nd went to Quentin Judge on HH Copin van de Broy (USA) and 3rd went to Eric Navet on Jonkheer Z (France).

-Here’s our video compilation of the jump off rounds and award ceremony in case you missed it.
+Here’s a video compilation of the jump off rounds and award ceremony in case you missed it.
 Enjoy!

 Now on to the rest of the show.
-We had some big favorites and these are what stand out to us most.
+I had some big favorites and these are what stand out to me most from the weekend.

-There was of course a ton of other action (hunters, team competition, and wonderful clinics), but there was too much going on to catch everything!
-There was fabulous shopping and a couple of notable artists featured that we were excited to see (look for a feature from Patricia Borum soon).
+There was of course a ton of other action (hunters, team competitions and wonderful clinics), but there was too much going on to catch everything!
+There was fabulous shopping and a couple of notable artists featured that I was excited to meet (look for a feature from Patricia Borum soon).

-We apologize for the poor quality of our indoor photos.
-The lighting conditions of the facility pushed our camera beyond its limits.
+I apologize for the poor quality of the indoor photos.
+The lighting conditions of the facility pushed my camera (and my skills) beyond its limits.
 Hopefully you enjoy them anyways!